robertshepherdcpp/pse/README.md

 Parse is a helpful open-source library for C++.
 Consisting of many features that are part of the C++ Standard Library Here are some examples:

-A `pse` vector is just like a `std::vector`, consisting of all of the same functionality.
+A `pse::vector` is just like a `std::vector`, consisting of all of the same functionality.

 ```C++
 template<typename T>